Progress. Not Perfection.

 Thanks for coming.
 I hear you.
 But I’m ok.

 I’ll take it from here.
-And now we’re through.
+And that means we’re through.

 Do that.
 Then take action anyway.